CS3219-AY2526Sem1/cs3219-ay2526s1-project-g16/ai/usage-log.md

 - [-] Modified
 - [ ] Rejected
 # Author Notes:
-I added description to the various API endpoints to explain their purpose.
+I added descriptions to the various API endpoints to explain their purpose.
 I added the correct example inputs and outputs for the relevant APIs.